balins/balins.github.io/_posts/2021-03-04-what-every-developer-should-know-about-authentication-part-1.markdown

 *Okay, now I'm in trouble...*

-# Tell me more about this whole authentication thing
+# So what this whole "authentication" is about?

 Without at least basic level of understanding of commonly used authentication mechanisms, one can get really confused when moving to a professional working